-Source: www.kudumbashree.org.
+Source: www.kudumbashree.com.
 Visit this website and explore various other initiatives undertaken by this organisation.
-Identify some factors which contributed to their successes and discuss in the class.
+Can you identify some factors which contributed to their successes?

-National Bank for Agriculture and Rural Development (NABARD) was set up in 1982 as an apex body to coordinate the activities of all institutions involved in the rural financing system.
-The Green Revolution was a harbinger of major changes in the credit system as it led to the diversification of the portfolio of rural credit towards production-oriented lending.
+coordinate the activities of all institutions involved in the rural financing system.
+The Green Revolution was a harbinger of major changes in the credit system as it led to the diversification of the portfolio of rural credit towards productionoriented lending.

 The institutional structure of rural banking today consists of a set of multi-agency institutions, namely, commercial banks, regional rural banks (RRBs), cooperatives and land development banks.
 They are expected to dispense adequate credit at cheaper rates.
 Recently, Self-Help Groups (henceforth SHGs) have emerged to fill the gap in the formal credit system because the formal credit delivery mechanism has not only proven inadequate but has also not been fully integrated into the overall rural social and community development.
 Since some kind of collateral is required, vast proportion of poor rural households were automatically out of the credit network.
 The SHGs promote thrift in small proportions by a minimum contribution from each member.
 From the pooled money, credit is given to the needy members to be repayable in small instalments at reasonable interest rates.
-By May 2019, nearly 6 crore
+By March end 2003, more than seven lakh SHGs had reportedly been credit linked.
+Such credit provisions are generally referred to as micro-credit programmes.
+SHGs have helped in the empowerment of women.
+It is alleged that the borrowings are mainly confined to consumption purposes.
+Why are borrowers not spending for productive purposes?